 Costs of living in Southend-on-Sea

 As with any area, Southend property prices are always moving and changing so to get an up to date view of the market and expert advice speak with our specialist team here at Ayers & Cruiks.
-Now is a great time to buy Southend property due to the regeneration and investment being put into the town.
+Now is a great time to buy or rent Southend property due to the regeneration and investment being put into the town, including the brand new 1 and 2 bedroom apartments in the Baryta House development available to rent.

 The standard costs of living in Southend apply, if you are renting then the typical fees and deposits will be applicable.
 To avoid surprises Ayers & Cruiks offer transparent pricing with no hidden fees.

-Some of the fees and administration with Ayers and Cruiks would include:
+Some of the fees and administration with Ayers & Cruiks would include:

 - Reference fees (including credit checks, bank, guarantor, previous landlord, etc)